 If you’d like to learn more about our education programs, check them out here!
 Thank you for helping us expand kids’ access to transformative outdoor learning and becoming a part of our living heritage.

 Short and sweet!
 Perfect for the little people and their parents.
-For even more fun you can opt to participate in the snowball biathlon, which includes throwing snowballs at a target in addition to skiing the 2K course.
+The snowball biathlon is a fun, untimed event which includes throwing snowballs at a target in addition to skiing the 2K course.
 This is a tribute to the original and much-loved Stumpy’s Biathlon!

 One of KMTA’s greatest privileges is helping local partners bring the colorful histories of our heritage area communities to life.
 The Girdwood Nordic Ski Club (GNSC) is one such partner that has worked to create interpretive signs for the 5K Nordic Loop and surrounding area through support from a few KMTA grants.
 The goal of these interpretive signs – which you can see during the Corduroy Crush – is to honor the local history of this area and those who helped make it so special.